The Pogues: Second reunion: 2024–present

 The re-formed band subsequently announced that they would be touring the UK and Ireland in 2025 to mark the fortieth anniversary of their second album, Rum Sodomy & the Lash.
-The 6-date UK tour is commenced on 1 May in Leeds (at the O2 Academy) and to end on 8 May 2025 in Newcastle (at the O2 City Hall), making stops in Birmingham, London, Glasgow and Manchester.
+The six-date UK tour commenced on 1 May in Leeds (at the O2 Academy) and ended on 8 May 2025 in Newcastle (at the O2 City Hall), making stops in Birmingham, London, Glasgow and Manchester.
 The band played in its entirety their 1985 LP Rum Sodomy & the Lash along with B-sides, extended version tracks and a special selection of their most known material.
 They were joined by a number of guest vocalists as lead singers on several songs.

-On 1 April 2025, Fearnley, Finer and Stacy announced a 7-date North American leg of the tour due to kick off on 5 September in Washington, D.C. (at Lincoln Theater) and to conclude on 16 & 17 September 2025 in New York (at Terminal 5), making stops in Boston, Philadelphia, Toronto, Ottawa, and Montreal.
+On 1 April 2025, Fearnley, Finer and Stacy announced a 7-date North American leg of the tour due to kick off on 5 September in Washington, D.C. (at Lincoln Theater) and to conclude on 16 and 17 September 2025 in New York (at Terminal 5), making stops in Boston, Philadelphia, Toronto, Ottawa, and Montreal.

-The tour was met with widespread praise and featured six different lead vocalists, who also filled other roles in the band while not singing.
-The vocalists, in addition to original Pogue Stacy, included Iona Zajac, Lisa O'Neill, John Francis Flynn, Daragh Lynch and Jordan O'Leary.
+The tour was met with widespread praise and featured six different lead vocalists and an all-star band.
+Joining original members Spider Stacy (vocals, tin whistle), Jem Finer (banjo, hurdy gurdy, mandolin), and James Fearnley (accordion, whistling), were Iona Zajac on vocals and clarsach, Lisa O'Neill on vocals and autoharp, Nadine Shah on vocals, John Francis Flynn on vocals, guitar, & banjo, Daragh Lynch (Lankum) on vocals and guitar, Jordan O'Leary (formerly of The Scratch) on vocals, banjo, and guitar, Holly Mullineaux (Goat Girl) on bass, Jim Sclavunos (Nick Cave and the Bad Seeds) on drums, Fiachra Meek (Alfí) on uilleann pipes and tin whistle, and a horn section consisting of saxophonist Pete Fraser, trumpeter Daniel Hayes, and trombonist Ian Williamson.

+In November of that year, an 11-date tour of Australia and New Zealand was announced for March and April 2026, featuring the same lineup minus Shah.

+Longtime drummer Andrew Ranken died on 10 February 2026, aged 72, after a long struggle with COPD.

+In March 2026, the group announced their "The Pogues Play The Hits" tour, running 16 dates in November and December 2026 with stops in Germany, the Netherlands, France, UK, and Ireland.
+The tour will once again feature Fearnley, Finer and Stacy joined by their current touring line-up, as well as a variety of special guest musicians and singers.